 In Trinidad and Tobago the Marionettes present full-length annual concerts at Christmas time, which usher in the Christmas season for capacity audiences and cover a wide range of music.
 Faithful audiences were the first to coin the phrase “Christmas begins with the Marionettes”.
 These are complemented by full-length performances, guest appearances, and fund-raising performances throughout the year — including full productions of operas and musical theatre productions like Carmen and Les Misérables.
 They have performed all over Trinidad and Tobago, and regularly take part in charity and community performances.

 In 1995, the Youth Chorale was formed, followed by the Children’s Choir in 2012 as a branch of the Youth Chorale.
 All the choir members, as well as virtually all artistic and production team members, volunteer their time — unpaid.
-Members come from every sector of Trinidad and Tobago society, devoting two evenings a week throughout the year to rigorous rehearsals, plus extra work as production time approaches.
-Membership averages 120 across the adult, Youth and Children’s Choirs, though the youth numbers alone have at times reached 100.
+Members come from every sector of Trinidad and Tobago society, devoting time throughout the year to rigorous rehearsals, plus extra work as production time approaches.
+Membership averages 120 across the adult and youth groups.
 New members are welcomed at the beginning of each session.